yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 - `{cwd}` - current working directory

 If you don't want Yazi to automatically update the title, set it to an empty string (`""`).
-Nightly version of Yazi is required at the moment.

 ## [preview] {#preview}